IlayMord/s3-file-manager-server/README.md

 ![Architecture Diagram](docs/architecture.png)

 This diagram shows the full deployment architecture:
-- Terraform provisions the AWS infrastructure (VPC, EC2, Security Group).
+- Terraform provisions the AWS infrastructure (VPC, NLB, ASG, Security Group).
-- EC2 runs Docker and Docker Compose.
+- ASG instances run Docker and Docker Compose.
 - The application runs as a container and accesses Amazon S3 using an IAM Role.
 - Users access the web UI via HTTP on port 80.